-- 5.15 The General Manager must not engage, for remuneration, in private employment, contract work or other business outside the service of the Council without the approval of the Council. - 5.16 A member of staff must not engage, for remuneration, in private employment, contract work or other business outside the service of the Council that relates to the business of the Council or that might conflict with the staff member's Council duties unless they have notified the General Manager in writing of the employment, work or business and the General Manager has given their written approval for the staff member to engage in the employment, work or business. - 5.17 A member of staff must not take on an appointment to a Board or Committee with an organisation, of a type identified in the Secondary Employment and Board/Committee Appointments Policy, unless they have notified the General Manager in writing of the appointment and the General Manager has given their written approval for the staff member to engage in that activity. - 5.18 The General Manager may at any time prohibit a member of staff from engaging, for remuneration, in private employment, contract work or other business, including appointment to Boards and Committees as outlined in 5.17, outside the service of the Council that relates to the business of the Council, or that might conflict with the staff member's Council duties. - 5.19 A member of staff must not engage, for remuneration, in private employment, contract work or other business or appointment to Boards and Committees as outlined in 5.17, outside the service of the Council if prohibited from doing so. - 5.20 Members of staff must ensure that any outside employment, work or business they engage in will not: - a conflict with their official duties - b involve using confidential information or Council resources obtained through their work with the Council including where private use is permitted

-- require them to work while on Council duty

-- d discredit or disadvantage the Council

-- e pose, due to fatigue, a risk to their health or safety, or to the health and safety of their co-workers.
+- 5.15 The General Manager must not engage, for remuneration, in private employment, contract work or other business outside the service of the Council without the approval of the Council. - 5.16 A member of staff must not engage, for remuneration, in private employment, contract work or other business outside the service of the Council that relates to the business of the Council or that might conflict with the staff member's Council duties unless they have notified the General Manager in writing of the employment, work or business and the General Manager has given their written approval for the staff member to engage in the employment, work or business. - 5.17 The General Manager may at any time prohibit a member of staff from engaging, for remuneration, in private employment, contract work or other business outside the service of the Council that relates to the business of the Council, or that might conflict with the staff member's Council duties. - 5.18 A member of staff must not engage, for remuneration, in private employment, contract work or other business outside the service of the Council if prohibited from doing so. - 5.19 Members of staff must ensure that any outside employment, work or business they engage in will not: - a conflict with their official duties - b involve using confidential information or Council resources obtained through their work with the Council including where private use is permitted - c require them to work while on Council duty - d discredit or disadvantage the Council - e pose, due to fatigue, a risk to their health or safety, or to the health and safety of their co-workers.